hed-hog/development/lib/libs/admin/README.md

 #### `getRoles(paginationParams: PaginationDTO)`

-- **Description**: Retrieves a paginated list of all roles, with optional search functionality based on name and description.
+- **Description**: Retrieves a paginated list of all role, with optional search functionality based on name and description.
 - **Parameters**:
   - `paginationParams`: Includes pagination and search criteria.